 6. “I don’t want to go to school.”

 Since anxiety comes from a region of the brain which runs on instinct, it does not always appear rational.
-This means that if the brain thinks there’s some kind of danger, it doesn’t want you to spend a lot of time considering what your options are – it only wants to get you safe.
+This means that if the brain thinks there’s some kind of danger, it doesn’t want you to spend a lot of time considering your options – it only wants to get you safe.

 7. “I can’t sleep.”

-Although an anxious brain can keep itself busy 24/7, its most favorite time to play is at night – the time when there isn’t anything to distract you from anxiety.
+Although an anxious brain can keep itself busy 24/7, its favorite time to play is at night – the time when there isn’t anything to distract you from anxiety.

 8. “My arms/legs hurt.”

 When struggling with anxious thoughts, children might not realize that they are tensing.
 This can make their legs and arms feel stiff, weak, or achy.
-You can help them relieve their tension by guiding them through muscle relaxation exercises.
+You can help relieve their tension by guiding them through muscle relaxation exercises.